Welcome to the National Scout and Guide Symphony Orchestra and Concert Band

 for Scouts and Guides aged 12-25

-Venue: Stourbridge, West Midlands
+Location: Stourbridge, West Midlands.

-The Closing date for applications was 9am on Sunday 10th December 2023.
+The Closing date for applications was 9am on Sunday 30th November 2025

 Applicants between the ages of 26-30 may be considered in the event that a section is undersubscribed.